Sushila Ravindranath

 The record of the private mutual funds has also been patchy.

-investors in all countries get carried away by hype and publicity.
+The dotcoms which became dot cons is another big story.
+Sadly, investors in all countries get carried away by hype and publicity.
 They do not have the time or the knowledge to analyse their investments.
 When things are going well nobody wants to know anything.
 Nobody questioned Satyam’s quarter-to-quarter growth and margins.
 Nobody wondered why the promoters were constantly disinvesting in their company.

 Nobody took E A S Sarma, former secretary, department of economic affairs, seriously when he was unhappy with the Satyam balance sheet, or E Sreedharan, managing director of Delhi Metro Rail Corporation (DMRC) when he alleged that the Andhra metro rail line alignment was altered and extended to benefit the bidder (Maytas), seriously.